tapunict/System-Stats-By-Keylogger/README.md

 <img src="docs/logos/docker-logo.png" height="60px" />

-Each of the following components has been put inside a Docker Container.
+Each of the following components of the Elastic Stack has been put inside a Docker Container.

 <img src="docs/logos/logstash-logo.png" height="60px" />